Abhyuday98/streaming-party/README.md

 2. Once open the ngrok shell.
 3. run `ngrok http 4000`
 4. Ngrok will generate a link which you can share with your friend.
 5. Make sure the other user starts and stops the video once.
-Share controls cannot cold start a video
+Shared controls cannot cold start a video

 ## That's all